amalon/osgXR/README.md

 Status:
  * Very early development, contributions welcome.
  * Allows OpenSceneGraph demos to be run on VR.
- * Has serious performance issues and plenty of work to do.
+ * Plenty of work to do.
  * Currently only X11/Xlib bindings are implemented (tested on Linux).
  * Currently no mirror to normal display.